The Zorg

 ‘Remarkable, riveting’, Adam Hochschild, historian and bestselling author of King Leopold's Ghost and Bury the Chains

 In 1781, the Zorg set off from The Netherlands to West Africa and from there onto the Caribbean.
-The fateful voyage would alter the course of history forever.
+By the time its journey ended, the Zorg would become the first undeniable argument against slavery.

-The case catapulted the emerging anti-slavery movement to one of the most consequential moral campaigns that changed the course of history.
+The case catapulted the emerging anti-slavery movement to one of the most consequential moral campaigns that ultimately changed the course of history.

 A compelling, meticulously researched taletold with compassion and clarity, The Zorg reveals the horrors of the Atlantic slave trade and the humanity that led to its demise. * Hallie Rubenhold, author of The Five and Story of a Murder *